 By Shelly Browning and Philip Beard

 David Jette takes a deep dive in conversation with Rohan Dixit on the historic #AB857 legislation we passed last year with the California Public Banking Alliance.
 Among the topics discussed:

 The Young Turks (TYT) Interview

 Excellent interview with Trinity Tran and Phoenix Goodman, co-founders of the effective and well-organized Public Bank LA (00:36:00)

-While not specifically about public banking, this video demonstrates the social and financial reasons for divesting from fossil fuels.
-Public banking helps enable large institutions such as cities to divest from fossil fuels and other socially irresponsible investments.
+While not specifically about public banking, this video demonstrates the social and financial reasons for divesting from fossil fuels, which is one of the goals of public banking.
 One of Fossil Free California’s major campaigns is pressuring the California State Teachers Retirement System (CalSTRS) to divest.
 This video explains to teachers why they should demand that CalSTRS divest now—in order to protect their retirement AND the future of their students.
 (08:16)

 The U.S. currently only has one public bank, the Bank of North Dakota.
 But many other countries have public banks.
 Sparkassen is only one of several German public banks.

 ILSR: Public Banks: Bank of North Dakota

 Re: BND partnering with local banks and credit unions: